ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 #### Methods
 #### Components
 #### Flows
-The flow testing is a great method of verifying that whole Spring application boostrap correctly.
-Also Flow test will help you assess if all flow branches has been executed as expected.
+Flow testing is a great way of verifying that the whole Integration Module bootstraps correctly.
+It also allows you to exercise each and every route through the flow in a controlled and verifiable manner.

-Before we create the flow test we need to change the module to allow us to have certainty around the events and flow invocation as curently the event generator is simply creating as many events as possible as fast as possible.
+Before we create the flow test we need to change the module to provide certainty around the events invoking the flow.
+The default EndpointEventProvider for the Event Generating consumer creates as many events as possible as quickly as possible - we need to override this with something more measureable to test.

-So firstly, we want to create a more consistent event provider by adding the following to the ```com.ikasan.example.MyModule``` class.
+So firstly, lets create a consistent EndpointEventProvider implementation by adding the following to the ```com.ikasan.example.MyModule``` class.
 ```java
 public class MyModule
 {